-Figure 6.9.3.2.3-1: Service exposure to the 3rd party UE via 5GC/Uu (network based)
+Figure 6.9.3.2.3-1: Service exposure to the SL Positioning Client UE via 5GC/Uu (network based)

-1. The application layer of the 3rd party UE triggers the Ranging/SL positioning, and then requests the network to perform the Ranging/SL positioning between the UE1 and UE2.
-If the 3rd party UE in CM-IDLE state, it firstly triggers the service request procedure.
+1. The application layer of the SL Positioning Client UE triggers the Ranging/SL positioning, and then requests the network to perform the Ranging/SL positioning between the UE1 and UE2.
+If the SL Positioning Client UE in CM-IDLE state, it firstly triggers the service request procedure.